awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-intro.md

 ### Compelling Characters<a name="lumberyard-aaa-engine-characters"></a>

 Artists can use Lumberyard to create believable characters and high\-fidelity performances\.
-Lumberyard's character tool, Geppetto, combines animation, attachments, and physics simulations with blend shape, blend space, and animation layering\.
-Animators can use Lumberyard's animation tool, Mannequin, to bring characters and creatures to life with features that include animation sequencing, transitions, game logic procedures, ragdoll physics, and more\.
+Lumberyard's character tool, Animation Editor, combines animation, attachments, and physics simulations with blend shape, blend space, and animation layering\.

 For more information, see [Create and animate characters](char-intro.md)\.